 I missed my blog update last week.
 The opportunity to visit a friend presented itself, and I took the chance to travel.
 We hadn’t seen each other in years and the time to catch up was long overdue, and in the process, I got to see Chattanooga, TN.
 I had never been there before, and I made some unique observations that I thought I might share this week.

 As an Orlando native, I find my connection to nature is often lacking.
 From my experience, you’re forced to put in a little more effort to find those green and wild spots in Orlando.
 The closest beach is about an hour away, nature trails are on the outskirts of the Greater Orlando area, and even local parks are quaint amongst the suburbs.
 I often find myself left wanting.
-Flat land and excesses of brush between pine and palmetto trees doesn’t seem to meet my nature needs.
+Flatland and excesses of brush between pine and palmetto trees don’t seem to meet my nature needs.
 And don’t get me started on the mosquitos.
 But also, don’t get me wrong, Florida has some amazing natural wonders.
-Beautiful beaches, and some with bioluminescent tours are nothing short of fascinating.
+Beautiful beaches and some with bioluminescent tours are nothing short of fascinating.
 Long trails take travelers through the wilderness of natural Florida.
 Even locally, we have sweet spots, like Mead Gardens in Winter Park or Leu Gardens for extensively maintained flora and fauna.
 Though these places are lovely, they are diamonds in the rough of suburbia, in my opinion.

 But I find I am always enthralled with cities I visit that have such a strong connection to the nature around them.
 I certainly found that in Chattanooga.
 Nestled in a valley, surrounded by small mountains, the area cooperated with the earth.
 Houses were built on stilts into the sides of hills, and even the downtown area seemed unimposing on the land around it.